Isolated points on modular curves: Introduction

-The 9 conjugacy classes of subgroups, as well as precise information about the closed points $x$ is also determined; see Theorem \ref{thm:level_7:level_7_isolated_points}.
-We note that the $j$-invariant $\frac{3^{3} \cdot 5 \cdot 7^{5}}{2^{7}}$ described in the result is well-known in the literature.
-It corresponds to the unique $\Qbar$-isomorphism class of elliptic curves having an $\ell$-isogeny locally everywhere, but not globally; see \cite{sutherland2014}.
-The appearance of such an unique $j$-invariant is not coincidental, and is explained below.

-Secondly, we classify the non-CM isolated points with rational $j$-invariant on the modular curves $X_{0}(n)$, assuming a conjecture of Zywina on images of Galois representations of elliptic curves over $\Q$.
+The nine conjugacy classes of subgroups, as well as precise information about the closed points $x$ is also determined; see Theorem \ref{thm:level_7:level_7_isolated_points}.
+We note that this $j$-invariant has appeared previously in \cite{sutherland2012}, as the $j$-invariant of the only elliptic curves over $\Q$ giving rise to counterexamples of a local-global principle for rational isogenies of prime degree.
+Secondly, we classify the non-CM isolated points with rational $j$-invariant on the modular curves $X_{0}(n)$, assuming a conjecture of Zywina on images of Galois representations of elliptic curves over $\Q$ (Conjecture \ref{thm:isolated_points_x0:exceptional_j_invariants} below).
 This is much closer in flavor to the case of the modular curves $X_{1}(n)$ described above, and the techniques developed here, alongside a substantial computational effort, may also be applicable to the latter.
 This motivates the choice of the modular curves $X_{0}(n)$ as a simpler step towards understanding the modular curves $X_{1}(n)$.
+In this case, we obtain the following classification.